Stan Laurel: Death

 Laurel died on 23 February 1965, aged 74, in his flat, four days following a heart attack.
-Minutes before his death, he told his nurse that he would not mind going skiing, and she replied that she was not aware that he was a skier.
+He told his nurse that he would not mind going skiing, and she replied that she was not aware that he was a skier.
 "I'm not," said Laurel, "I'd rather be doing that than getting all these needles stuck in me!"
 A few minutes later he died quietly in his armchair.

 At his funeral service at Church of the Hills, Buster Keaton said, "Chaplin wasn't the funniest.
 I wasn't the funniest; this man was the funniest."
 Dick Van Dyke gave the eulogy as a friend, protégé and occasional impressionist of Laurel during his later years; he read The Clown's Prayer.
 Laurel had quipped, "If anyone at my funeral has a long face, I'll never speak to him again."
 He is interred at Forest Lawn–Hollywood Hills Cemetery.